 Day Old Free Range Broiler Baby Chicks

-Production Free Range Broilers reach about 4.5 pounds at about 9 to 11 weeks.
-Free Range Broiler chicks are a slow growing chicken breed which is great for pastured poultry and free range broiler poultry farms.
+Free Range Broilers reach about 6 pounds live weight at about 9 to 11 weeks.
+Free-Range Broiler chicks are a slow-growing chicken breed that is great for pastured poultry and free-range broiler poultry farms.
 They are a great alternative to the Cornish Cross which grows very quickly and is bred to produce in confinement.
 This breed is not an efficient egg layer.

-History: These broiler strains are imported French hybrid strains that were developed from Continental and American heritage chicken breeds in the 1960's.
-They were started because of the Label Rouge program for free ranging chickens.
+These broiler strains are imported French hybrid strains that were developed from Continental and American heritage chicken breeds in the 1960s.
+They were started because of the Label Rouge program for free-ranging chickens.

-Colors Our free range broiler chicks come as a hatchery choice assortment of Tricolor, Redbro, and Yellow chicks.
+Our free-range broiler chicks come as a hatchery choice assortment of Tricolor, Redbro, and Yellow chicks.

-Tricolor is a crele color pattern with barred color pattern for the tail and chest and an orange red barring pattern for the back with yellow shanks, beak, and skin.
+Tricolor is a creme color pattern with the barred color pattern for the tail and chest and an orange-red barring pattern for the back with yellow shanks, beak, and skin.

 Redbro is a Rhode Island Red color pattern with dark red feathers and a black tail.
 Red bro chicks have yellow beaks, shanks, and skin.

 Yellow is a black-tailed buff color pattern with buff feathers and black tail and wing feathers.

 Special Note: If any of your birds experience any leg problems, it is likely due to a deficiency.
 Vitamins added to their water will usually clear this up with 24-48 hours.